uvaai/ml1/20 week2/50 Notebooks/content.md

 let us know.
-If you didn’t manage to finish one part of the daily schedule and you want to ask a question about that the next day, then this isn’t an issue, but if you didn’t manage to do a large part of the material for the day, or are more than one day behind, please send us an email at minorai@mprog.nl.
+If you didn’t manage to finish one part of the daily schedule and you want to ask a question about that the next day, then this isn’t an issue, but if you didn’t manage to do a large part of the material for the day, or are more than one day behind, please send us an email at ai@proglab.nl.
 We can take a look at what you still need to do together, and see if we can offer you any addition resources to help with this.